Argentina Citizenship By Investment 2025

 SRL (Sociedad de Responsabilidad Limitada) — Limited Liability Company

-This is similar to a Limited Liability Company (LLC)
+This is similar to a Limited Liability Company (LLC) and is often chosen by applicants pursuing Argentina residency by investment.

 Capital is divided into quotas (shares).